JoeOsborn/spcs-ai/web-src/syllabus.md

         * Or for playing Heads Up?
     * Survey or deep-dive papers from recent AAAI/IJCAI/NIPS/etc conferences or arxiv publications in machine learning/AI/etc
     * Deep analysis/historical study/etc of some AI system(s) or survey of techniques
+    * Use a probabilistic programming language to encode one or more interesting models
     * ...

 #References